Monetary Policy Report submitted to the Congress on July 13, 2018, pursuant to section 2B of the Federal Reserve Act

-Labor markets.
-The labor market has strengthened further so far this year.
-Over the first five months of 2017, payroll employment increased 162,000 per month, on average, somewhat slower than the average monthly increase for 2016 but still more than enough to absorb new entrants into the labor force.
-The unemployment rate fell from 4.7 percent in December to 4.3 percent in May--modestly below the median of FOMC participants' estimates of its longer-run normal level.
-Other measures of labor utilization are also consistent with a relatively tight labor market.
-However, despite the broad-based strength in measures of employment, wage growth has been only modest, possibly held down by the weak pace of productivity growth in recent years.
+The labor market.
+The labor market has continued to strengthen.
+Over the first six months of 2018, payrolls increased an average of 215,000 per month, which is somewhat above the average pace of 180,000 per month in 2017 and is considerably faster than what is needed, on average, to provide jobs for new entrants into the labor force.
+The unemployment rate edged down from 4.1 percent in December to 4.0 percent in June, which is about 1/2 percentage point below the median of FOMC participants' estimates of its longer-run normal level.
+Other measures of labor utilization were consistent with a tight labor market.
+However, hourly labor compensation growth has been moderate, likely held down in part by the weak pace of productivity growth in recent years.

 Inflation.
-Consumer price inflation, as measured by the 12-month change in the price index for personal consumption expenditures, briefly reached the FOMC's 2 percent objective earlier this year, but it more recently has softened.
-The latest reading, for May, was 1.4 percent--still up from a year earlier when falling energy prices restrained overall consumer prices.
-The 12-month measure of inflation that excludes food and energy items (so-called core inflation), which historically has been a better indicator than the headline figure of where overall inflation will be in the future, was also 1.4 percent over the year ending in May; this reading was a bit lower than it had been one year earlier.
-Measures of longer-run inflation expectations have been relatively stable, on balance, though some measures remain low by historical standards.
+Consumer price inflation, as measured by the 12-month percentage change in the price index for personal consumption expenditures, moved up from a little below the FOMC's objective of 2 percent at the end of last year to 2.3 percent in May, boosted by a sizable increase in consumer energy prices.
+The 12-month measure of inflation that excludes food and energy items (so-called core inflation), which historically has been a better indicator of where overall inflation will be in the future than the total figure, was 2 percent in May.
+This reading was 1/2 percentage point above where it had been 12 months earlier, as the unusually low readings from last year were not repeated.
+Measures of longer-run inflation expectations have been generally stable.

 Interest rate policy.
-Over the first half of 2017, the FOMC continued to gradually reduce the amount of monetary policy accommodation.
-Specifically, the Committee decided to raise the target range for the federal funds rate in March and in June, bringing it to the current range of 1 to 1-1/4 percent.
-Even with these rate increases, the stance of monetary policy remains accommodative, supporting some further strengthening in labor market conditions and a sustained return to 2 percent inflation.
+Over the first half of 2018, the FOMC has continued to gradually increase the target range for the federal funds rate.
+Specifically, the Committee decided to raise the target range for the federal funds rate at its meetings in March and June, bringing it to the current range of 1 3/4 to 2 percent.
+The decisions to increase the target range for the federal funds rate reflected the economy's continued progress toward the Committee's objectives of maximum employment and price stability.
+Even with these policy rate increases, the stance of monetary policy remains accommodative, thereby supporting strong labor market conditions and a sustained return to 2 percent inflation.